In this post I will talk about regularity and why

 meant to be used in equations.
 Why doesn’t that imply std::regular<simd<int>>

-?
-Short answer: because the equations apply to the int
+must be true?
+Short answer: because the equations apply to the int not the

 Let me elaborate.
 Stepanov and McJones define e.g. associativity as op(op(a,